 At the end of the day, B2B buyers are also end consumers for a whole range of products.
 Because of this, they are now starting to expect the same levels of personalization, ease-of-use, and on-demand access in their B2B products.
 They are judging the quality of products and services not just by the standards of that particular industry, but by the standards of customer experience they receive across industries.
 In fact, a survey found that other things remaining equal, 81% of B2B buyers would choose a supplier that offers a consumer-like experience over one that doesn’t.

-How digital transformation helps in satisfying customers and delivering better experience
+How digital transformation helps in delivering a great customer experience

 The good news is that technology is constantly making the leaps needed to match customer expectations.
 Here’s how: